 Keep running strong and long by including recovery in your daily and long-term training plans.
-Learn how to recover from running and how to actually make recovery activities a habit in your daily training.
+Learn how to recover from running and a hard workout, and how to actually make recovery activities a habit in your daily training.
 I also shared the BEST recovery tool.

 Here’s the truth – I’m REALLY good at following a training plan.
 When I had a running coach, if he uploaded a workout into Training Peaks, I did it.
 What I’m not so good at?
 Recovery.
 I KNOW it’s important and I tell every new runner to prioritize it, no matter their fitness level.
 But, I’m not so good at prioritizing it myself.
 I’ve experienced a lot of running injuries over the years.
 Some of them were simply due to over use and could’ve been prevented with proper recovery.

 Working in regular recovery activities will help you continue to run long and/or fast–– and do it LONG TERM with fewer injuries.
 And while it may seem counterintuitive, if you run hard every day and neglect recovery, you will limit your potential.
 Truly.
 Not only will you be able to run harder on your hard days if you recover properly, less time injured means less time spent trying to come back from an injury.

 So today, I’m sharing tips to help you recover after a long run (or any type of workout, really) and some tips to help make it a habit!
 I feel so strongly about recovery that I dedicated an entire lesson to it in my online running course.